Visit Exeter – Devon, Cornwall and the South West

 For weird and wonderful goodies head to the cobbled Saxon-sized Gandy Street.
 Gandy Street was made famous by JK Rowling as Diagon Alley in the Harry Potter books.
 Explore Fore Street for retro clothing and records.
 Exeter is home to some delightful independent shops on Castle Street or Magdalen Road.
 Princess Hay is a modern shopping centre in the centre of Exeter, with international shops and brands available.

-Visit Devon and the South West
+Visit Devon and Cornwall

 We are also ideally located to explore other beautiful areas in Devon and Cornwall such as the Jurassic Coast, River Exe Estuary, Dartmoor and Exmoor.

-The south coast of Devon is easily accessible.
+The south coast of Devon and Cornwall is easily accessible.
 To the east is the Jurassic coast from Exmouth.
 To the west is Torquay, Paignton and Brixham, Totnes, Salcombe and Plymouth.
 Why not try letterboxing on Dartmoor?

 The north coast is also accessible by rail via the Tarka Line, to the surfing at Croyde Bay, Woolacombe, and to Exmoor.